bmaltais/kohya_ss/README.md

 - Both scripts has following additional options:
   - `--cache_text_encoder_outputs`: Cache the outputs of the text encoders.
 This option is useful to reduce the GPU memory usage.
 This option cannot be used with options for shuffling or dropping the captions.
   - `--no_half_vae`: Disable the half-precision (mixed-precision) VAE.
 VAE for SDXL seems to produce NaNs in some cases.
 This option is useful to avoid the NaNs.
+- The image generation during training is now available.
+However, the VAE for SDXL seems to produce NaNs in some cases when using `fp16`.
+The images will be black.
+Currently, the NaNs cannot be avoided even with `--no_half_vae` option.
+It works with `bf16` or without mixed precision.
+- `--weighted_captions` option is not supported yet.

 `requirements.txt` is updated to support SDXL training.